 Based out of Gilbert, Twisted Munchies is a local pop-up food stand, traveling throughout the Valley in Maricopa County to meet food those in the mood for rainbow-colored street corn and other street food options.
 Around since 2018, Twisted Munchies is usually found at food festivals, dispensaries, or sometimes just around.
 A recommended order, although it's hard to pass up the wildly colored fries and corn, is the kimchi corn and cheese dog.
 But hey, why not get all three?

 Editor's note: This story was originally published on October 15, 2015.
-It was updated on July 23, 2019.
-Cal Faber and Lauren Cusimano contributed to this article.
+It was updated on February 29, 2020.
+Cal Faber contributed to this article.